 - Visitors can pay a fee to enter.
 As you’re entering the Puntacana Resort & Club you’ll see a building to the right of the gate.
 Pay an entry fee, you’ll need your ID / or passport to receive the pass.

 - Visit the official website for rates and more information.

 Top Rated Tours to Indigenous Eyes Ecological Park - Punta Cana

 Hoyos del Salado aka Hoyos de Molina – Macao

 Near Macao in the area of La Ceiba various tour operators offer daily trips with a stop on this spectacular underground cenote in a cave.
 Natural works of art in the cavern (stalagmites and stalactites) can be admired as you float and swim on the cool, crystalline water naturally tinted in blue.

 Top Rated Tours to Hoyos del Salado Cenote in Punta Cana

 Museo Indigena Yucayeque Macao – Higüey, La Altagracia

-Inside this 52 acre farm, there are various underground caves with cenotes where the crystalline water of the Anamuya River flow.
+Inside this 52-acre farm, there are various underground caves with cenotes where the crystalline water of the Anamuya River flow.
 You’ll be visiting a place beloved and respected by natives.
 Museo Indigena Yucayeque Macao also offers a cultural and educational experience for visitors, they have a farm growing food plants that are consumed in the traditional Dominican cuisine as well as cacao and tobacco.
-You can walk into traditional conucos (native huts), dine and savor traditional Dominican food among other activities.
+You can walk into traditional conucos (native huts), and dine to savor traditional Dominican food among other activities.